-That’s right!
-You can save a lot of money, and to be exact, around $5,337 for just one year.
+By avoiding unsustainable items and practices, you can save A LOT of money, and to be exact, around $5,337 for just one year.

-I will include a reusable, zero waste or at least a more sustainable option for each ”unsustainable” product.
-Keep in mind that some of the reusable options might ”cost” more.
+I will include a reusable, zero waste, or at least a more sustainable option for each ”unsustainable” product.

-However, you will save up in the long run, since you will spend on a zero-waste product that is designed to last years, rather than things you have to dispose of after a single-use.
+Some of the reusable options might cost more, however, you will save up in the long run, as you will spend on a zero-waste product that is designed to last years, rather than disposable items created for a single-use.

 Before we start, it’s important to mention that there isn’t 100% an exact number of how much you spend on something for a year.

 That’s because we live in various locations, we spend differently, and we have different options.